AdobeDocs/campaign-standard.de-DE/help/developing/using/data-model-best-practices.md

 <!--For more on defining links with other resources, see [this section](../../developing/using/configuring-the-resource-s-data-structure.md#defining-links-with-other-resources).-->

-## Leistung {#performance}
+## Performance {#performance}

-Befolgen Sie die nachstehenden Best Practices, um eine bessere Leistung sicherzustellen.
+Befolgen Sie die nachstehenden Best Practices, um eine bessere Performance sicherzustellen.

 ### Allgemeine Empfehlungen {#general-recommendations}